DaisyLee2010/Pop-KDE-Spin-Deb-Testing/README.md

 # Pop-KDE-Spin-Deb-Testing
-This is just a simple spot to upload my deb files for testing on the pop KDE Spin
+This is just a simple spot to upload my files for testing on the pop KDE Spin

 ## Here is what each does